IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 {:.opstable}

-**Example - Setting and loading credentials using system Environment Variables**
+**Example - Setting and loading credentials by using system Environment Variables**

 The AWS Java SDK automatically reads the Access Key ID and Secret Access Key from the Environment Variables.
 They do not need to be provided explicitly.